11 Predictive modelling and machine learning

 autoplot(m)

 As per usual, we can use predict to make predictions from our model.
-Similarly to how we used lmtree above, we can use glmtree to fit a logistic regression in each node, which can be useful for classification problems.
+Similar to how we used lmtree above, we can use glmtree to fit a logistic regression in each node, which can be useful for classification problems.
 We can also fit Poisson regressions in the nodes using glmtree, creating more flexible Poisson regression models.
 For more information on how you can control how model trees are plotted using ggparty, have a look at vignette("ggparty-graphic-partying").

 \[\sim\]

-Exercise 9.23 In this exercise, you will fit model trees to the bacteria.csv data to see how OD changes with Time.
+Exercise 11.23 In this exercise, you will fit model trees to the bacteria.csv data to see how OD changes with Time.

-1. Fit a model tree and a decision tree, using the data from observations 45 to 90 of the data frame, as in the example in Section 9.3.3.
+1. Fit a model tree and a decision tree, using the data from observations 45 to 90 of the data frame, as in the example in Section 11.3.3.
 Then make predictions for all observations in the dataset.
 Plot the actual OD values along with your predictions.
 Do the models extrapolate well?

 2. Now, fit a model tree and a decision tree using the data from observations 20 to 120 of the data frame.
 Then make predictions for all observations in the dataset.
 Does this improve the models’ ability to extrapolate?